 Texas Weekly Leading Index

-Based on data through July 17, 2021
+Based on data through August 28, 2021

-The Texas Weekly Leading Index decreased for a third straight week.
-The index has been gathering impetus and is pointing toward higher future economic activity as the reopening of the economy continues.
-Unfortunately, after months of declines in COVID-19 cases the number of new cases has increased due to the number of people not yet vaccinated combined with the presence of the Delta variant that has shown to be more contagious.
+The Texas Weekly Leading Index increased for a third straight week the week ending Aug.
+28 (Figures 1 and 2).
+The index is pointing toward higher future economic activity as the reopening of the economy continues.
+Unfortunately, after months of declines in COVID-19 cases the number of new cases has risen due to the presence of the Delta variant that has shown to be more contagious.
 This has increased uncertainty surrounding the end of the pandemic.

-In addition, a marginal increase in the real rate for the ten-year Treasury bill (which continues to exhibit a negative return in real terms) contributed to the fall in the weekly index.
-In contrast, an increase in the real price of West Texas Intermediate (WTI) oil countered the decrease in the weekly index.
+In addition, an increase in the real price of West Texas Intermediate (WTI) oil contributed to the increase in the weekly leading index.
+In contrast, an increase in the real rate for the ten-year Treasury bill (which continues to exhibit a negative return in real terms) offset the increase in the index.

 The rebound in Texas’ economic activity could be hindered by possible upsurges in COVID-19 cases as economic and social activity increases.
-Further waves of infections can reverse increased mobility and spending, affecting the path to recovery. […] read the full report
+Further waves of infections can reverse increased mobility and spending, affecting the path to recovery. […] read more